| | | | | |

 • | | |

-The plane landed safely.
-All seventy-six passengers and four crew members remained unharmed.
+The plane subsequently landed safely.
+All passengers and crew members remained unharmed.

 To include the featured image in your Twitter Card, please tap or click their icon a second time.